 - How will we make decisions if Mom/Dad needs more care than I can provide?
 What are our options (assisted living, nursing facility, live-in care)?
 How will finances factor into our decision?

 The Family Caregiver Alliance suggests it might work well if the caregiver is also the one handling the money to avoid petty disputes when expenses come up.
 But you may want to agree on a system for transparency, such as sharing monthly or quarterly expense reports and account balances with all family members.
 Try not to let old resentments or other family issues creep into the conversation; stay focused on the situation as it is today and how to plan for the short and long term.
 Remember, if you didn’t provide the care, your parent’s money would be spent on other caregivers or living arrangements.

 Keep in mind, illness, aging, and finances are complex issues even under the best of circumstances, so be prepared for some conflict and frank discussions.
 Ultimately, however, money management conversations should be an opportunity to draw your family together to care for your loved one.

 Do you have questions about getting Medicare plan options?
 I can tell you about the various choices you might have for Medicare coverage in your area.
 If you’d like to connect by phone or have me email you information, just follow the links below.
 To research plan options on your own at any time it’s convenient for you, click on the Compare Plans buttons on this page.
 Go ahead and click the “View profile” link below if you’d like to learn more about my background.
-But if you’d like to talk to me or another licensed insurance agent right away, you’re welcome to call us during business hours.

 For more information about tips on money management for caregivers, please see: